MaiGdev/NOC-Monitor/README.md

 3. Configure environment variables.
 4. Start the databases (**MongoDB & PostgreSQL**) using `docker compose up -d`.
 5. Run the application using `npm run dev`.

-Let me know if you need any refinements! 🚀